 USCIS accepts Premium Processing fees for I-140s.
-Premium processing can be requested with the initial I-140 petition or at any time thereafter.
+Premium Processing can be requested with the initial I-140 petition or at any time thereafter.
 If the I-140 is submitted with Premium Processing, a decision will be made on the application in 15 days (plus mailing time).
-I-140s without Premium Processing are currently being adjudicated in 6-8 months.
+I-140s without Premium Processing are currently taking 10+ months to be adjudicated.
 USCIS adjudication can be delayed by Requests for Evidence (RFEs).

 3. I-485 Adjustment of Status

-This is the final step of the permanent residency process, and it must be completed by the foreign faculty member themselves.
-Upon approval of the I-485, the applicant’s status will officially be adjusted to permanent resident/green card holder.
+This is the final step of the permanent residency process, and it must be completed by the foreign faculty member (not the department).
+Upon approval of the I-485 by USCIS, the applicant’s status will officially be adjusted to permanent resident/green card holder.
 ISSS does not compile or file the I-485, because it is the employee’s personal application rather than an application of the University.
 Employees may consider retaining outside counsel for guidance on the I-485, and they can discuss this with ISSS.
 The faculty member’s spouse and minor children can also file I-485s at this stage.
 The I-485 requires a medical exam, birth and marriage certificates, etc.